Testosterol/slate/source/index.html.md

 `GET http://207.154.254.66/users/:email`

-if you want to retreive users by email, email must be in following format: Instead of test@test.dk   use  test-test-dk
+if you want to retrieve users by email, email must be in following format: Instead of test@test.dk   use  test-test-dk

 This is due to friendly id library.

 ###Errors
-If the API call is unsuccesful the following errors can occur
+If the API call is unsuccessful the following errors can occur

 `404: Not found`